ohadschn/ET4W/README.md

 * [Keywords](https://msdn.microsoft.com/en-us/library/windows/desktop/dd996915(v=vs.85).aspx) can be used for event classification.
 * [Tasks and Opcodes](https://msdn.microsoft.com/en-us/library/windows/desktop/dd996918(v=vs.85).aspx) can be used for logical event grouping.

-Here's how an event with all the above specified would look like:
+You can also set event versions for manifest compatibility checks (more details [here](http://blogs.msmvps.com/kathleen/2014/01/24/how-are-event-parameters-best-used-to-create-an-intuitive-custom-evnetsourcetrace/)).
+Here's how an event with all possible metadata specified would look like:

 ```json
 {